katherinedavenia/katherinedavenia/README.md

 ##
 I'd love to collaborate and connect with you!
 Email me at katherinedavenia24@gmail.com.
-<br>Don't hesitate to message me 🤝 Cheers🥂
+<br>Don't hesitate to message me 🤝 Cheers 🥂